Yukio Edano: Hatoyama Cabinet

 In 2009, when the Hatoyama Cabinet was first inaugurated, there were strong expectations he would become a minister in the government, but this never occurred.
 Some speculated this was due to a feud he and Ichiro Ozawa still had ongoing.
-In October, Edano was instead appointed by Yoshito Sengoku, who was serving as Minister of Admisitrative Reform, to coordinate the Administrative Reform Council, which helped support the Hatoyama's cabinet approval ratings.
+In October, Edano was instead appointed by Yoshito Sengoku, who was serving as Minister of Administrative Reform, to coordinate the Administrative Reform Council, which helped support the Hatoyama's cabinet approval ratings.
 In this role, he helped sort out funding and commission fees for disaster prevention features in-place in nuclear power facilities, and gave grants out to disaster response features present in the power plants.

 In January 2010, it was announced that Sengoku would be nominated to serve concurrently as the Minister for National Strategy, and that Edano would be appointed as the Prime Minister's Advisor to assist Sengoku.
 However, Edano was never formally appointed, and it was eventually decided that he would be appointed Minister of Administrative Reform instead, relieving Sengoku of the post.